-Jan Carpman, a wayfinding specialist, is passionate about creating inclusive places that optimize user experience.
-She is IHCD’s first Director of Wayfinding.
-Her work spans public transit, arts & cultural, health care, housing, offices, and other complex site- and building types.
-Jan works with clients, like the Massachusetts Bay Transportation Authority (MBTA), to analyze critical problems and find innovative solutions at the nexus of design, behavior, policy, and technology.
-She is committed to understanding and meeting wayfinding needs and preferences of all users, including people with physical, sensory, and brain-based functional limitations; budgetary, corporate identity, and mission-related wayfinding concerns of leadership; and day-to-day, job-related, wayfinding requirements of staff.
-She has involved thousands of users, leaders, and staff in her work.
-Jan holds advanced degrees from the University of Michigan (PhD, Architecture & Sociology) and Harvard University (Master of City Planning).
+Jan Carpman, an architectural sociologist and wayfinding specialist, is IHCD’s first Director of Wayfinding.
+She is passionate about creating accessible and inclusive places that optimize user experience.
+Her work with IHCD spans health care, arts & cultural, public transit, educational, offices, retail, and other complex sites and facilities.
+Jan works with clients to analyze wayfinding problems and find innovative solutions at the nexus of design, behavior, operations, and technology.
+She is committed to understanding and meeting wayfinding- and other needs and preferences of all users, including seniors and people with physical, sensory, and brain-based functional limitations; budgetary, corporate identity, and mission-related wayfinding- and other concerns of leadership; and day-to-day, job-related, wayfinding- and other requirements of staff.
+She is proud to have involved thousands of users, leaders, and staff in her research, planning, and design work.